Lotus 56: the incredible turbine car that nearly won the Indy 500

 I guess the 56 was a Colin Chapman idea, but it was pencilled by Maurice Phillippe.
 In May 1975, I took over from Maurice at Vel’s Parnelli Jones in California, and that’s how I came across it.

 When I was there they had the F1 team with Mario Andretti, F5000 Lolas for Al Unser Snr and Mario, and an Indycar programme.
-Then there were some off-road Chevy-powered specials that Pamelli ran in the Baja 1000.
-In the back shop was Danny Ongais’ top fuel dragster although I didn’t get involved in it and behind that there was Parnelli’s turbocharged boat That just does not happen today.
+Then there were some off-road Chevy-powered specials that Parnelli ran in the Baja 1000.
+In the back shop was Danny Ongais’ top fuel dragster although I didn’t get involved in it and behind that there was Parnelli’s turbocharged boat.
+That just does not happen today.

 Vel Miletich and Parnelli had their offices at the front, and behind that was a warehouse full of bits and pieces, more toys and things.
 And in there was this old Lotus [chassis 56/1, tested by Graham Hill and Jim Clark, raced by Joe Leonard, and sold to Jones in June ’68].

-I had a good look over it, and sat in it Somebody even fired it up one day.
+I had a good look over it, and sat in it.
+Somebody even fired it up one day.
 There were no electronics, it was all mechanical.
 I don’t know quite what the procedure was to get the turbine going, but I think you had to heat it up and there was some sort of starter.
 It was just like lighting a big blowlamp.

 I liked its simplicity.
 Although it was four-wheel drive with a turbine, when I looked at it I thought, ‘It doesn’t look massively complicated’.
 And I always think that’s a good thing, when a design looks simple enough that you could just sit there and do it in five minutes.
 It gave me that impression.